 How does having a proper business plan influence your company?
 For one, it gives you clarity.
 A business plan is essentially written and organized; for the company’s future.
 These plans, typically lasting for about 3-5 years, outline what your company aims to do and how those aims are to be accomplished.
 This gives you a foundation for the ideas you’re trying to implement.
 You have a plan, now you have to follow it.

 For a business to start, a company to grow it needs capital.
 It can make or break your company.
 There is no fixed amount for startups and the costs vary from industry to industry.
-Sometimes it may cost less than Rs 10,000; and often, it may require investment in millions.
+Sometimes it may cost less than Rs 10,000; and often, it may require an investment of millions.
 You have to be wary of these expenses.
 Figure out how much you’re going to need and find out methods to raise the capital too.
 Coming up with a detailed financial plan will be a huge help.
-A detailed expenditure, income analysis will help you manage the funds.
+A detailed expenditure and income analysis will help you manage the funds.

 Even if you have an extra limb and stacks of money to fall back on, you can’t launch a startup all by yourself.
-How you’re dealing with things is as important as who you’re dealing it with.
+How you’re dealing with things is as important as who you’re dealing with.
 Surround yourself with people who will help you make progress in this new undertaking.
-This also goes with the employees, managers and the secretaries you decide to hire.
-You will need help establishing the startup, registration and legal processes.
+This also goes with the employees, managers, and secretaries you decide to hire.
+You will need help establishing the startup, registration, and legal processes.
 This will require trained personnel including accountants and lawyers.
 Don’t forget about them.

 You can have a groundbreaking idea.
 But unless people know about it, the idea isn’t worth anything.
 You can hire people for everything else, you don’t have to be a lawyer to build your startup.
 But when it comes to marketing, you have to know how to do it.
 You cannot leave it completely at the hands of someone else.
 There are various types of marketing strategies available and you need to be proficient.
 Marketing is one of the most important parts of a startup and you need to think it through.